yhassanzadeh13/opera/README.md

 ![SAMPLE METRIC](./src/main/resources/images/dashboard_sample.png?raw=true)

 ### Supporting a new communication protocol <a name="protocol"></a>
-Create a new communication protocol and extend the `Underlay` superclass.
+Create a new communication protocol and extend the `underlay` superclass.
 Additionally, add your protocol name, and class name in the `underlayTypes.yml` file.
 Supported communication protocols are: **tcp**, **javaRMI**, **udp**, and **mockNetwork** <br>